How to Go Solar in Boca Raton

 Palm Beach County Solar Co-Op

-The City of Boca Raton is partnering with the 501c3 United Solar Neighbors who are organizing a solar co-op in Palm Beach County.
+In 2018 The City of Boca Raton partnered with the 501c3 United Solar Neighbors who organized a solar co-op in Palm Beach County.
 Joining the co-op is an opportunity to learn more about solar panels, speak to homeowners who have installed systems, and get help through the process of purchasing and installing.
 Joining to co-op is not a commitment to purchase panels.
-Learn more about the Palm Beach County Solar Co-Op in Solar United Neighbor’s website or attend an information session.
-The co-op is open to sign ups through December 21, 2018.
+Learn more about the Palm Beach County Solar Co-Op on Solar United Neighbor’s website and watch for opportunities to participate in 2019.

 Solar Investment Tax Credit